 Colors from Guidelines into your Creative Cloud Libraries

 The color palettes that have been added to a Guideline can also easily be copied into any Creative Cloud Library, the user would just need to have access to the guideline which would have been previously enabled for CC Library access beforehand.

-In the Creative Cloud App, the different assets will be shown by format types.
+The different assets will be shown by format types in the Creative Cloud App.

 And within each app, the colors will be displayed first when organized by type.

 That's pretty much all you need to know about the Frontify integration with Adobe Creative Cloud Libraries.
 If you have any questions, don't hesitate to contact us.